lijunchen/pyser/README.md

 # pyser
 A Python 3.10 parser written in C++20 without any dependencies.

-Note, even though I claim it is zero dependencies, I decided to use [re2c](https://github.com/skvadrik/re2c) to ramp up tokenizer.

 **Python grammar can be not only for Python.** For example, if you disable class and nested function, you get a C-like language.
 When you learn compiler, you will find that many toy languages can be reduced to a subset of Python grammar, such as LLVM's Kaleidoscope tutorial.
 We can use Python grammar for many purposes without sticking to the semantics of Python.

 Pyser aims to be a general language front-end framework by using Python grammar.
 You can target Python AST to different backends.
 It can be used in any C++20 project.
 Pyser has very clean code and interface, easy for beginners.